Dante Reports Exporter

 Exporting Dante Labs reports gives you a personal archive that does not depend on a single website staying online, your login staying active, or the portal layout staying the same.

-Log in at genome.danteomics.com/reports while signed in to your Dante Labs account.
-The reports page lists every report tied to your profile, usually grouped by category or test type.
+Log in at genome.dantelabs.com/conditions while signed in to your Dante Labs account.
+The Genomic Conditions page lists every report tied to your profile, grouped across clinical categories.

 Bulk export with a browser extension

 For a full library backup, a dedicated Chrome extension like Dante Reports Exporter automates the process.
-It reads the report list from the page you already have open, generates a PDF for each report, and bundles them into a timestamped ZIP file in your Downloads folder.
+It reads every condition from the Genomic Conditions page, downloads the same official PDFs Dante serves, and bundles them into a timestamped ZIP in your Downloads folder.

 The free tier covers up to 50 reports per run; Pro removes that limit so you can export your entire account in one session.
 Nothing is uploaded to a third-party server.
-PDFs are created locally in your browser.
+PDFs are fetched with your session and saved locally.

 After you export: verify your archive